-Canadian Council of Imams Declaration
+Canadian Council of Imams Aug 12, 2010 Historical Declaration

 We, the imams who have signed below, hereby affirm and declare the following fundamental points:

 1. We believe in the oneness of Allah (God) and in the oneness of humanity and that all the Messengers of God, including the final Prophet Muhammad (peace be upon him), have taught human beings how to come closer to God and closer to one another.
 Islam is a religion of nature and humanity, one that teaches that a person cannot be a good Muslim until he/she becomes a good human being.
 All human beings are equal, and all of them are the children of Adam and Eve (peace be upon them).
-The best Muslim is the one who is good to his/her family and neighbors and one who avoids harming others with his/her hand or tongue.
+The best Muslim is the one who is good to his/her family and neighbours and one who avoids harming others with his/her hand or tongue.

 2. We believe in peaceful coexistence, dialogue, bridge building, and cooperation among all faiths and people for the common good of humanity.
 Islam does not permit the killing of innocent people, regardless of their creed, ethnicity, race, or nationality.
 The sanctity of human life overrides the sanctity of religious laws.
 Islamic rulings do not – and should not – contradict natural laws.
 Islam is a religion that promotes peace, justice, equality, dignity, and freedom for all human beings.